List and String List

 After you add a list data type property or a string list object, you can add the following methods.
 After you add a method, you must specify a condition for that method that can be evaluated to a Boolean value.

-Method Description Parameters Example
+Method Description Data Type of Returned Object Parameters Example

-Any Returns True if any of the strings in a string list match the specified condition The condition that the string list object gets evaluated against node.properties.PLN.UDA (Account).any.stringItem.matches("UDA")) will return True if any of the strings in the string list match "UDA".
+Any Returns True if any of the strings in a string list match the specified condition Boolean The condition that the string list object gets evaluated against node.properties.PLN.UDA (Account).any.stringItem.matches("UDA")) will return True if any of the strings in the string list match "UDA".

-Count Returns a count of the strings in a list that match a specified condition The condition that the string list object gets evaluated against node.properties.PLN.UDA (Account).count.stringItem.greaterThan("ABC")) will return the number of strings in a string list whose value is greater than "ABC."
+Count Returns a count of the strings in a list that match a specified condition Integer The condition that the string list object gets evaluated against node.properties.PLN.UDA (Account).count.stringItem.greaterThan("ABC")) will return the number of strings in a string list whose value is greater than "ABC."

-Find Returns the first string in a string list that matches a specified condition The condition that the string list object gets evaluated against node.properties.PLN.UDA (Account).find.stringItem.equals("Expense")) returns the first string in a string list of a selected node whose name equals "Expense".
+Find Returns the first string in a string list that matches a specified condition String The condition that the string list object gets evaluated against node.properties.PLN.UDA (Account).find.stringItem.equals("Expense")) returns the first string in a string list of a selected node whose name equals "Expense".

-Get Returns the string in a string list at the specified index The index to return the string from
+Get Returns the string in a string list at the specified index String The index to return the string from

 Note: Positive index numbers (or zero) count from the first index to the last, with zero being the first index.
 Negative index numbers count from last to first.